 “The risk of this occurring is increased if we operate in a culture of fear and secrecy.

-We at HHP Wales accept that health care providers are human.
+We at Canopi accept that health care providers are human.
 People first.
 And all people have problems.

 “With help and support we can address those problems together, in a way that fosters wellbeing in the health care provider, in the NHS workforce, and in turn, reduces risk to our own patients.